guidedhacking/GH-Offset-Dumper/README.md

 ## **Credits**

-Thank you to frk1, rN' and the contributors to [hazedumper](https://github.com/frk1/hazedumper) Thank you to nlohmann and the contributors of [json.hpp](https://github.com/nlohmann/json) Thank you to tobias and the contributors of the single header [base64](https://github.com/tobiaslocker/base64) library
+Thank you to
+- frk1, rN' and the contributors to [hazedumper](https://github.com/frk1/hazedumper)
+- nlohmann and the contributors of [json.hpp](https://github.com/nlohmann/json)
+- tobias and the contributors of the single header [base64](https://github.com/tobiaslocker/base64) library

 <h3>Official GH Courses</h3>
 <ul>